wangziqi2016/matplotlib-c/README.md

 - A "function call" statement invoking a pre-defined procedure with optional arguments.
   Function calls are of the form "!\[function name\] arg1 arg2 ...".
   Some arguments are optional, while some others can be of various types.
+  A complete list of functions is given below.
   If function argument error occurs, the parser will report error.
 - An "eneity addition" statement adding an entity (e.g. bars, labels) to be plotted or will help plotting.
   The entity addition statements are of the form "+\[entity name\] arg1 arg2 ...".